tumblinger/instagram_clone_flutter/README.md

 Push notification integration

 🎥 Demo
-Coming soon: short video or GIF demo of the app in action.
+Coming soon: short video / GIF demo of the app in action.

 ---